Benzo Overdose Symptoms, Prevention & Treatment Guide

 These are all depressant medications that can be eaten.
 When used for recreation, they are often snorted.
 These can cause dangerous depression of vital functions and may lead to some serious complications.

 Some of the common signs of a benzo overdose may include:

 - Impaired Coordination and Slurred Speech

 - Unconsciousness (with an inability to wake up)

-While benzodiazepine overdoses rarely affect breathing to a dangerous degree, the common trend to mix benzos with alcohol can lead to potentially fatal respiratory depression.
-If someone is experiencing an overdose, there is a medication that can be used to reverse a benzo overdose, although it is a controlled substance and requires medical professionals to administer it safely.
+While benzodiazepine overdoses rarely affect breathing to a dangerous degree, the common trend to mix benzos with alcohol can lead to fatal respiratory depression.
+If someone is experiencing an overdose, there is a medication that can be used to reverse a benzo overdose.
+It is a controlled substance, though, and requires medical professionals to administer it.